gingerbeardman/gingerbeardman.github.io/_posts/2021-08-19-aquaplus-piece-vs-panic-playdate.md

 Looking back at the P/ECE it was ahead of its time in many ways.
 To get a feel for what was going on when it came out:

 - the most popular phone manufacturers were Nokia and Sony Ericsson
-- the battle between the PlayStation 2 and Dreamcast was still ongoing
+- the battle between the PlayStation 2 and Dreamcast was ongoing
 - ICO was the latest PlayStation 2 game
 - Rez was the latest Dreamcast game
 - the iPod and Game Boy Advance had both just launched